egoist/styled-vue/README.md

 }
 ```

-`globalStyle` relies on the Vue plugin, make sure the register it first:
+`globalStyle` relies on the Vue plugin, make sure to register it first:

 ```js
 import Vue from 'vue'